wesley-hawes/walmart-sales-forecast-ML/README.md

 # Walmart Weekly Sales Forecasting

 This project focuses on **realistic weekly retail demand forecasting** using the Walmart Store Sales dataset.
-The objective is to predict future `Weekly_Sales` while respecting **real-world forecasting constraints**, where future promotions and macroeconomic conditions are not known at the time predictions are made.
+My objective was to learn more about time series forecasting from a business perspective.
+Additionally, I wanted to get a good understanding of my data through EDA.
+This helped with the iterrative process of improving my model based on EDA findings rather than just fitting and predicting blindly.

-Rather than optimizing for model complexity, this project emphasizes:
+Instead of optimizing for model complexity, this project focused more on:
 - careful exploratory data analysis (EDA)
 - leakage-aware feature engineering
-- time-based validation
+- time-aware validation
-- a clean, reproducible baseline forecasting pipeline
+- a clean and reproducible baseline forecasting pipeline

----
+- learning past sales movement rather than simple time index

-## Problem Context
+## Overall Problem

 In practical retail forecasting settings, models must generate predictions using only information available up to the forecast date.
-The provided test set includes only `Store`, `Dept`, `Date`, and `IsHoliday`, which motivates a modeling approach that:
+The provided test set includes only `Store`, `Dept`, `Date`, and `IsHoliday`, which guided my approach to modeling:

+In real world sales forecasting models can only use data up to the given forecast date.
+This was a challenge as I had to avoid leaking any information that the model could "peak into the future" with.
-- avoids forward-looking features
+- avoids using forward-looking features
-- uses lagged sales history as the primary signal
+- uses lagged sales history as the primary signal to capture seasonality and lag dependence
-- incorporates promotions and macro variables only through historical summaries
+- incorporates promotions and macro variable signals only through historical summaries when predicting

-This project is designed to mirror those constraints as closely as possible.

----

-## Modeling Approach (Baseline)
+## Modeling Approach (Beating the baseline)

-Key modeling decisions are informed directly by EDA findings.
+My modeling assumptions were built upon EDA findings

 - **Sales structure**
-  - Weekly sales exhibit a smooth long-term trend with sharp, event-driven deviations
+  - Weekly sales were strong, non-stationary, and had sharo event driven deviations
-  - Holiday effects explain a large portion of predictable variation
+  - Seasonal and holiday effects accounted for a large proportion of variance from the general sales trend over time

 - **Lag features**
-  - Short lags (1–2 weeks, optionally 4)
+  - Short lags (1–2 weeks) were optimal due to weak residual autocorrelation found in EDA process
-  - Small rolling windows (4–8 weeks)
+  - Small rolling intervals (4–8 weeks)
-  - Long autoregressive histories are avoided due to weak residual autocorrelation
+  - Long autoregressive histories were avoided again due to weak residual autocorrelation

 - **Promotions**
-  - MarkDown variables contain substantial, non-random missingness
-  - Each MarkDown feature is represented using:
+  - EDA found meaningful signal in Markdown missingness.
+  - This prompted me to use missigness flagging and strategic imputation in the data pipeline.
+  - More specifically I used:
-    - a promotion-present indicator
+    - a promotion-present indicator to account for store/department cominations that varied in markdown frequenices.
-    - an imputed numeric value (e.g., 0 when missing)
+    - imputation of numeric values (e.g., 0 when missing)

 - **Store heterogeneity**
-  - Store, Type, and Size are included to capture scale and behavioral differences across stores
+  - Store, Type, and Size were included to capture scale and behavioral difference signal

 - **Validation**
   - Forward-chaining, time-based validation is used to reflect real forecasting conditions and prevent leakage

----
+- **Random Search**
+   - Used a custom random search algorithm to tune gradient boost hyperparameters in a time efficient manner

 ## Visualizations

-Key plots from EDA and modeling are saved in the `assets/` directory for quick inspection, including:
+Key plots from EDA and modeling are saved in the `assets/` directory:

 - Sales trend and seasonality
-- Autocorrelation behavior of detrended series
+- Autocorrelation behavior
 - Promotion missingness patterns
-- Validation predictions vs. actuals
+- Validation predictions vs. actual values

 These visuals complement the notebooks and highlight the main modeling insights.